WillRodriguesPereiraQA/ecore/Test Cases.md

 - Browsers: Chrome, Edge, Chrome Mobile

-*Test Cases*
+*Test Cases:*

 # Title: TC001 - Successfull Login to the Invoice list page - Chrome
-Prerequesite: After a successful login, the application should redirect the user to the page Invoice List
+- Prerequesite: After a successful login, the application should redirect the user to the page Invoice List
-Description: Check the application is accepting valid login credential Expected behavior: the application displays the invoice list page after the login succeeds Actual behavior: the invoice list page is successfully being displayed after the login succeeds
+- Description: Check the application is accepting valid login credential
+- Expected behavior: the application displays the invoice list page after the login succeeds
+- Actual behavior: the invoice list page is successfully being displayed after the login succeeds
-Priority:
+- Priority:
-Type: **Functional**
+- Type: **Functional**
-Status: PASS
+- Status: PASS
-Environment: QA/Pre-Prod
+- Environment: QA/Pre-Prod
-Browser: Chrome
+- Browser: Chrome
-Steps (BDD format):
+- Steps (BDD format):

-Given I am in the web page
+1 - Given I am in the web page
-When I inform valid Username and password
+2 - When I inform valid Username and password
-Then I am successfully redirected to the Invoice List
+3 - Then I am successfully redirected to the Invoice List

 # Title: TC002 - Successfull Login to the Invoice list page - Edge
 Prerequesite: After a successful login, the application should redirect the user to the page Invoice List